-As most of us are aware of the fact that majority of trek routes are far from cities, however, Langtang Ganja La Pass Trek is one of the few tracks that enjoys close proximity to the capital city of Kathmandu, yet does not fall behind the features that any other Himalayan highland enjoys.
+As most of us are aware of the fact that the majority of trek routes are far from cities, however, Ganja La Pass Trek is one of the few tracks that enjoys close proximity to the capital city of Kathmandu, yet does not fall behind the features that any other Himalayan highland enjoys.
 The abundant natural beauty and the majestic snow-capped peaks in the background create an almost ethereal atmosphere.

-Ganja La Pass, the highest point on this trek at over 5000m.
-Ganja La Pass is a true blue adventure through the wilderness and scenic beauty of Langtang.
+Ganja La Pass is also a true blue adventure through the wilderness and scenic beauty of Langtang.
 If you happen to trek in the spring season, fully blooming colorful rhododendrons flowers melts your heart no matter how tough you pretend to be! :).

 With that said, it is not at all an easy trek though, as it requires a lot of perseverance and experience along with good pieces of equipment.
 For nearly three-four days there might not be any comfort facilities available.
 Thus, one should be self-sufficient before moving on.

 Knowing the use of suitable climbing equipment is a must during this trek so that there is smooth sailing all the way long.
-The trail goes through a small valley where the use of ropes, crampons and ice axes may be needed.
+The trail goes through a small valley where the use of ropes, crampons, and ice axes may be needed.

 What to Expect?